xionghaoo/ros2_java/README.md

 Make sure to download at least the SDK for Android Lollipop (or greater), the examples require the API level 21 at least and NDK 14.

-You may download the Android NDK from [the official](https://developer.android.com/ndk/downloads/index.html) website, let's assume you unpack it to `~/android_ndk`
+You may download the Android NDK from [the official](https://developer.android.com/ndk/downloads/index.html) website, let's assume you've downloaded 15c (the latest stable version as of 2017-11-07) and you unpack it to `~/android_ndk`

 ```
 mkdir -p ~/ros2_android_ws/src